CallumHegarty/RacingGame/README.md

 "We will pass a law saying this is the best game ever"
 - the United States Congress

 Enjoy this amazing racing game!
-To get a better grip on the features, refer to teh following video: https://drive.google.com/file/d/14b6m-q1ngjicoRAUQj_QBv18soiJAdph/view?usp=sharing
+To get a better grip on the functions and features, refer to the following video: https://drive.google.com/file/d/14b6m-q1ngjicoRAUQj_QBv18soiJAdph/view?usp=sharing